What are Data Protection Impact Assessments?

 What are Data Protection Impact Assessments (DPIA)?

-Also known as privacy impact assessment or PIA, they are essentially risk assessments detailing how organisations will process the personal data they hold.
-They have been designed as an early warnings process for potential threats to operations.
+Also known as privacy impact assessments or PIA, they are essentially risk assessments detailing how organisations will process the personal data they hold.
+They have been designed as an early warning process for potential threats to operations.

-The Information Commissioner's Office has long championed the process as a key part of their privacy by design strategy.
-Furthermore, whilst DPIA’s are not a new concept, the importance of GDPR places greater significance on their use - especially since DPIA's are now a mandatory requirement in certain circumstances.
+The Information Commissioner's Office has long championed the process as a key part of its privacy-by-design strategy.
+Furthermore, whilst DPIA are not a new concept, the importance of GDPR places greater significance on their use - especially since DPIA's are now a mandatory requirement in certain circumstances.